 A complimentary proof given to the printer; there can be one or several of these proofs, depending upon the number of printers involved and the generosity of the publisher.

 This term generally refers to any impression pulled before the official printed edition of an image.
 The artist may make changes to the image after examining a proof, much like an author makes changes to a rough draft of a manuscript before sending it to the publisher.
-Once the image is the way the artist wants it to be, it will be the model for the finished edition.
+If the composition is altered after the proof, the proof becomes a "state".
 Read more about proofs: artist’s proofs, Bon à Tirer, Hors Commerce, printer's proof, trial proof.

 Relief prints are characterized by bold contrasts of dark and light.
 In this technique the artist first sketches a composition on a hard, flat surface such as a wood or linoleum block; then the parts of the image that are not to receive ink are carved away from the surface, leaving only the composition visible on the top surface of the matrix.
 Ink is then applied to this raised surface with a roller.
 The raised image on the block is transferred to paper with a mechanical press or by pressing the block into the paper by hand.
 Since the areas of the block that were cut-away did not receive ink, they appear white in the printed image.
 The inked areas are slightly impressed into the surface of the paper from the force of the press and so appear indented into the paper.
 The primary relief techniques are woodcut, wood engraving and linocut.